holoviz/panel/doc/explanation/components/reactive_html_components.md

 ## What does the `_dom_events` do?

-In certain cases it is necessary to explicitly declare event listeners on the HTML element to ensure that changes their properties are synced when an event is fired.
+In certain cases it is necessary to explicitly declare event listeners on the HTML element to ensure that changes in their properties are synced when an event is fired.

 To make this possible the HTML element in question must be given an `id` and the `id` + `event` name must be defined in `_dom_events`.